The Effect of Excessive Profanity On Our Culture

 ~ David Morrell, The Successful Novelist: A Lifetime of Lessons About Writing and Publishing

 To close, I thought I would offer you some quotes from people on the topic of profanity.
 It was difficult to find quotes without profanity in them.
-I do not agree with all of the following quotes, but they all will give an idea of where people stand on the matter, a fair hearing on both sides of the aisle, so to speak.
-There are several from the great writer and humorist Mark Twain.
+I do not agree with all of the following quotes, but they all give an idea of where people stand on the matter, a fair hearing on both sides of the aisle, so to speak.

 “Profanity is the effort of a feeble brain to express itself forcibly.” ~ Spencer W. Kimball